-- Adopt-A-Road- We continue to add local organizations to the Adopt-A-County Road Program.
+Adopt-A-Road- We continue to add local organizations to the Adopt-A-County Road Program.
 Participants clean at least a one-mile section of a county roadway.
 Signs are then erected recognizing each individual group.
-Ten organizations with 151 volunteers covered over 15 miles of county roadway in 2016. - Earth Day The District celebrated Earth Day at the Columbus/Bartholomew Recycling Center by offering residents the opportunity to recycle their refrigerant containing devices, tires, propane tanks, and electronics at no cost.
+Fifteen organizations with 200 volunteers picked up 381 bags of trash and covered over 20 miles of county roadway in 2017.

+Earth Day- The District celebrated Earth Day at the Colum-

+bus/Bartholomew Recycling Center by offering residents the opportunity to recycle their refrigerant containing devices, tires, propane tanks, and electronics at no cost.
 These hard to dispose items are banned from landfill disposal so the District provides the service twice per year to dissuade illegal dumping.
-The total of hard to dispose items recycled during the 2016 Earth Day Event were 20 Propane Tanks, 450 Tires and 110

-CFC containing appliances.
-An estimated 500 residents attended the annual event.
-The kidscommons and the Bartholomew County Radio Controlled Fliers participated by providing activities and educational booths.
-Other activities on Earth Day included a plant swap, hot dog roast, compost/mulch loading, document shredding, t-shirt giveaway and Re-Use art activities.
+The total of hard to dispose items recycled during the 2017 Earth Day Event were 9 Propane Tanks, 250 Tires and 76 CFC containing appliances.
+Kidscommons and the Bartholomew County Radio Controlled Fliers participated by providing activities and educational booths.
+Other activities on Earth Day included a plant swap, hot dog roast, free loading of mulch or compost, document shredding, t-shirt giveaway and Re-Use art activities.

-- America Recycles Day The District celebrated America Recycles Day at the Columbus/ Bartholomew Recycling Center by offering residents the opportunity to recycle their CFC appliances, tires, propane tanks, and electronics at no cost.
-During the event, 42 propane tanks, 72 CFC appliances and 40 tires were recycled.
+America Recycles Day - The District celebrated America Recycles Day at the Columbus/ Bartholomew Recycling Center by offering residents the opportunity to recycle their CFC appliances, tires, propane tanks, and electronics at no cost.
+During the event, 16 propane tanks, 105 CFC appliances and 223 tires were recycled.
 Thanks to their efforts, all materials were properly disposed of at no cost to Bartholomew County Residents.
-In addition to the Amnesty Day, the Education Coordinator was "catching" people recycling at the Recycling Center and the Landfill on America Recycles Day rewarding recyclers with prizes and thanking them for their participation. - America Recycles Day (ARD)/Déjà vu Fine Craft and Art Show- The District also celebrated ARD by sponsoring the Déjà Vu Fine Craft Art Show in downtown Columbus at The Commons.
+In addition to the Amnesty Day, the Education Coordinator was "catching" people recycling at the Recycling Center and the Landfill on America Recycles Day rewarding recyclers with prizes and thanking them for their recycling efforts.

+Déjà vu Fine Craft and Art Show- The District also celebrated ARD by sponsoring the Déjà Vu Fine Craft Art Show in downtown Columbus at The Commons.
 Over 1,500 visitors, from Bartholomew County and surrounding counties and states, were exposed to over 70 artists that used a variety of "reused" or "recycled" mediums in their work.
-The District had a presence at the event distributing recycling and waste disposal information to attendees. - Community Presentations-The District Director and Education Coordinator gave presentations to various community groups including Bartholomew County Farm Bureau, Purdue Extension Club, and Ivy Tech Community College.
+The District had a presence at the event distributing recycling and waste disposal information to attendees.